- Blue waters and idyllic towns make an island-hopping honeymoon in Greece one of the country’s most sought-after activities.

-Among Crete’s treasures, the Cretan wine and the local vine varieties put Crete on the world wine map.
+Among Crete’s treasures, the Cretan wine and the local vine varieties help put Greek vineyards on the world wine map.
 Additionally, Cretan olive oil, honey, the famous Cretan cheeses, pomegranate juice, prickly pear jam, locust nuts, smoked ham, apaki, siglino, and local sausages enrich the traditional dishes of the island that will leave you drooling.

 The creative Cretan cuisine is based on high-quality local ingredients and simple recipes.
 These give distinct flavors to the delicacies you will enjoy while on your Greek honeymoon.

-For couples that prefer a more isolated honeymoon, this route will be right up your street.
+For couples that would prefer a more isolated island-hopping honeymoon in Greece, this route will be right up your street.
 The quaint landscapes and the authentic Greek island vibe will leave you in awe.

 Koufonisia consists of the upper -Ano- Koufonisi with its beautiful country, cobbled streets, restaurants with delicious food, and unique bars, and the lower -Kato- Koufonisi with its crystal-clear waters and wild natural beauty.
 The island has a total of 3,500 beds which are full of tourists every summer.